 Here is how we planned for our Thanksgiving holiday:

 - Send a detailed email to the host: listing your child’s allergens.
 Even if they are aware of the allergens, sending a list every time is a helpful reminder.
 Some people use a google doc or spreadsheet to share with family.

 - Create a meal plan: for each day you are away.
-Plan and share it with your host especially if you will be eating and/ or cooking meals together.
+Plan and share it with your host especially if you’ll be eating and/ or cooking meals together.
 We make an Excel spreadsheet.
-Even if we do not have all the specifics, creating a tentative meal plan may help to minimize accidental exposure to allergens because you are not scrambling at the last minute to figure out where to get safe food and potentially make unsafe choices.
+Even if we don’t have all the specifics, creating a tentative meal plan may help to minimize accidental exposure to allergens because you’re not scrambling at the last minute to figure out where to get safe food and potentially make unsafe choices.

 - Bring specialty food items: we pack food such as Sunbutter, spices, chocolate, and bread.
-We either pack it into our luggage or small cooler that gets checked in with our luggage.
 Our first stop off the plane is to a grocery store.

 - Research safe eating out options: when we travel our safe “go to” restaurants are usually Chipotle or In-n-Out.
 However, sometimes we try to find other dining options by researching menus, calling ahead to the restaurant and bringing an allergy chef card.
 Here is an example of an allergy chef card.

 - Ask for accommodations: my daughter is contact reactive to her allergens so when we stay in someone’s home, we ask that her allergens be removed.
 Usually I ask for these items to be kept in a top cupboard or garage.
 If this not possible, ask for what you need.
 For example, keeping items separate may help in minimizing accidental exposure.

 - Cleaning: after removing her allergens, I ask the host to wipe down counters & appliances (a clorox wipe or soap with a clean sponge is best) and clean / vacuum the rest of the house preferably before our arrival.